Indoor Flowers that Bloom in Winter

 It’s hard not to be tempted by the exotic, splashy orchid blooms found in markets everywhere.
 After all, orchid flowers deliver one of the biggest bangs for your flower-growing buck—3 months will pass before these flowers even think about fading!
 The waxy, speckled flowers come in what seems like a zillion shapes and colors, perfect for collecting.
 Treat these beauties to Miracle-Gro® Orchid Potting Mix and Miracle-Gro® Ready to Use Orchid Plant Food Mist, both of which are tailored to give orchids just what they need to get and stay strong, happy, and gorgeous.

-Because orchids are tropical plants, they love humidity and dappled, indirect light.
+Because orchids are tropical plants, they love humidity and dappled indirect light.
 When the soil becomes dry (stick your finger in the pot to check), place the pot in the sink and water thoroughly, until water starts coming out of the drainage holes.
 Try to wet just around the base of the plant, since water that gets and stays in the crown (or center) of the plant could cause it to rot.
 Most orchids bloom between winter and spring.
 To encourage yours to bloom again once the flower has faded, cut the stalk back to the first leaf.
 If your orchid is so happy that it begins to outgrow its container, give it a little elbow room by repotting in a larger pot.
 Learn more about choosing and caring for orchids in our How to Grow Orchids article.

 A favorite indoor plant, the Christmas cactus has quirky, flat, pad-like segments for branches, with hot pink flowers forking out from the ends for a month or more each year.
 To flower, Christmas cactus needs a long nap starting in the fall, so that means 13 to 16 hours of darkness a day, temps between 55 and 60 degrees F, and very little water.
 Like clivia, it can be brought back from its winter slumber by giving it dappled light, bringing the temperature up to about 65 degrees F, and giving it a weekly drink.
 Then, 6 weeks later, presto: flowers!

 One word of advice: This is a tropical cactus, not a desert one, so it’ll require regular water when it’s not dormant.
-Still, you’ll want to plant it in top-notch potting mix with good drainage, like Miracle-Gro® Cactus, Palm & Citrus Potting Mix.
+Still, you’ll want to plant it in a top-notch potting mix with good drainages, like Miracle-Gro® Cactus, Palm & Citrus Potting Mix.
 And while your own Christmas feast may come but once a year, remember that your cactus needs to be fed from the time its blooms begin to fade all the way through to fall.
 Treat it to regular servings of Miracle-Gro® Succulent Plant Food, which is created especially to satisfy hungry cacti and succulents.
 Insider tip: What most people call a Christmas cactus (Schlumbergera x buckleyi) is actually a Thanksgiving cactus (Schlumbergera bridgesii).
 A true Christmas cactus has rounded pads with no points, while a Thanksgiving cactus pad looks like a cat face with pointy ears.

 So when it’s dull and gray outside, take charge and amp up the joy with some blooming color indoors!